-We only have 24 hours a day, most of which we spend in the workplace.
-So when a solution claims to make you more productive at work and eliminate tedious manual tasks, then it’s worth your while.
+We only have 24 hours a day, most of which we spend in the workplace and it can be challenging to balance work and personal life, so its essential to find ways to make the most out of our limited time, especially when it comes to work.
+So when a solution claims to make you more productive and eliminate tedious manual tasks, then it’s worth your while.
 This is precisely what CRM automation brings to your business.

 In fact, a CRM system is a clear sign of business growth.
 Most startups choose a CRM technology when they get at least ten employees.
 CRM automation also promises a healthy ROI, at an average of $8 for every dollar you spend on your CRM.

 CRM workflow automation becomes even more important as your business contacts increase.
 Your inbox gets overloaded with new leads, customer inquiries, internal communications, digital documents, and notifications.